Abu Ubayda ibn al-Jarrah: Conquest of central Syria

 Map detailing the route of Khalid ibn al-Walid's invasion of central Syria.

-Soon after the appointment of Abu-Ubayda as commander in chief, he sent a small detachment to the annual fair held at Abu-al-Quds, modern day Abla, near Zahlé; east of Beirut.
-There was a Byzantine and Christian Arab garrison guarding that fair, the size of the garrison was miscalculated by the Muslim informants and they quickly encircled the small Muslim detachment.
-Before the detachment could be destroyed, Abu Ubayda, having received new intelligence, sent Khalid to rescue the Muslim army.
-Khalid reached there in time and defeated the garrison in the Battle of Abu-al-Quds on 15 October 634 and returned with tons of looted booty from the fair and hundreds of Byzantine prisoners.
+Soon after the appointment of Abu Ubayda as commander-in-chief, he sent a small detachment to the annual fair held near Abla, close to Zahlé east of Beirut.
+A Byzantine and Christian Arab force present in the area confronted the detachment, whose size had been miscalculated by Muslim informants, and quickly encircled it.
+Before the detachment could be destroyed, Abu Ubayda, having received new intelligence, sent Khalid to reinforce them.
+Khalid reached the area in time, broke the encirclement, and defeated the opposing forces on 15 October 634, returning with significant booty from the fair and a number of prisoners.

 With central Syria captured, the Muslims had given the Byzantines a decisive blow.
 For the Byzantines, communications between northern Syria and Palestine were now cut off.
 Abu Ubayda decided to march to Fahl (Pella), which is about 500 ft below sea level, and where a strong Byzantine garrison and survivors of the Battle of Ajnadayn were present.
 The region was crucial because from there the Byzantine army could strike eastwards and cut communications lines with Arabia.
 Moreover, with this large garrison at the rear, Palestine could not be invaded.
 Thus the Muslim army moved to Fahl.
 The Byzantine army was defeated at the Battle of Fahl on 23 January 635.